ttencate/aoc2016/README.md

 I'm using only "mainstream" programming languages, not esoteric or toy languages, because this will be hard enough as is.
-However, I do include some older languages like COBOL in the list out of historic interest.
+However, I do include some older languages in the list out of historic interest.
+Plus, a free (as in beer) implementation for Linux has to exist.

 Languages I might still use, roughly in order of decreasing preference (based both on what I know, and what might be suitable for such puzzles):

 * JavaScript
 * C#